simplistix/configurator/README.rst

 This is a Python library for building a configuration store from one or more layered configuration sources.
-These are most commonly files, with yaml, toml and json support included and other formats easily supported with plugins.
+These are most commonly files, with YAML, TOML and JSON support included and other formats easily added.

-It provides an easy interface for accessing configuration information sourced from overlaid config files or mapped in from environment variables or command line options.
+The sources don't have to be files, and support is included for both environment variables and command line options.

-Configuration information is also available as nested, simple python data types so that you can validate the schema of your configuration using the tool of your choice.
+In addition to an easy to use interface, configuration information is also made available as nested, simple python data types so that you can validate the schema of your configuration using the tool of your choice.

 Quickstart
 ~~~~~~~~~~